MicroEJ/docs/GettingStarted/gettingStartedIMX93.rst

 To follow this Getting Started, you need to:

 * Install MICROEJ SDK 6.
-* Get the Example-Java-Widget from Github.
+* Get the Example-Java-Widget from github.

 Install MICROEJ SDK 6
 ^^^^^^^^^^^^^^^^^^^^^

 Install MICROEJ SDK 6 by following the :ref:`sdk_6_install` instructions.

-IntelliJ IDEA is used on this Getting Started, but feel free to use your favorite IDE.
+IntelliJ IDEA is used in this Getting Started, but feel free to use your favorite IDE.

 Get Example-Java-Widget
 ^^^^^^^^^^^^^^^^^^^^^^^